YongKang03/friend-mart-simulator/README.md

 *Friend Mart Simulator*, a VR game that simulates a realistic and immersive working environment in a convenience store.

 ## Overview
 The VR application is developed by a group of 3 members under the course BMCS3063 Virtual Reality.
-The project aims to simulate the core responsibilities of working in a convenience store, *Friend mart* through natural VR interactions.
+The project aims to simulate the core responsibilities of working in a convenience store, *Friend Mart* through natural VR interactions.
 Players will experience the full workflow of a typical shift in this lively store.

 ## Feature
 - **Immersive checkout system** - From item scanning and bagging until payment processing and pickup, the system is designed to mimic a real convenience store workflow.